rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 https://gist.github.com/ManuViola77/00899b450baebb8ef676c69a31af1b67

-By using the method `mockImplementationOnce()` we can give different behaviours to our function, depending on each time you call it.
+By using the method `mockImplementationOnce()` we can give different behaviors to our function, depending on each time you call it.
 So in this case, the first time we call it we would get a rejected promise (for example to mock that we don't have access to the gallery yet), the second time would be a successful case with our expected result and if we were to call it more times it would use the default implementation inside the `fn()` method, which in this case would also be successful.

 ## Summary

-In this tutorial we saw how to use `jest` and `@testing-library/react-native` to test React Native Apps.
+In this tutorial, we saw how to use `jest` and `@testing-library/react-native` to test React Native Apps.
 You can find the complete GitHub project (with tests included) [here](https://github.com/ManuViola77/testing_react_native_apps_with_tests).